justinengelmann/justinengelmann.github.io/menu/projects.md

 [<span style="font-size:larger;">Conditional Wasserstein GAN-based Oversampling of Tabular Data for Imbalanced Learning</span>](https://github.com/justinengelmann/GANbasedOversampling)
 *MSc Thesis*
-Developed, implemented and tested a novel GAN-based oversampling method that can effectively model tabular data with both categorical and numerical columns.
+Developed a novel GAN-based oversampling method that can effectively model tabular data with both categorical and numerical columns.
+Previous methods did not incorporate recent advancements from the literature on generating realistic tabular data with GANs and did not allow for categorical variables, which are commonplace in real-world tabular data.
+Empirical results evidence the competitiveness of GAN-based oversampling. [\[preprint\]](https://arxiv.org/abs/2008.09202)

 [<span style="font-size:larger;">Controllability of Risk in Financial Networks</span>](https://github.com/justinengelmann/Network-Games-and-Mechanism-Design-SS19)
 *MSc Seminar Network Games and Mechanism Design (Thematic Einstein Semester of the MATH+ Excellence Cluster)*